 The Commission staff will continue to annually produce and publish the HM, but will not forecast changes to the minimum wage.
+In response to CWA and Cal Water's requests in their Opening Comments on the proposed decision, this decision clarifies that Commission staff will make minimum wage values available annually for stakeholder use.
 Stakeholders may update or forecast the minimum wage, or generate the HM for differing levels of usage or rates at their discretion.